Table of Contents

 The sugar researchers

-- Cristin Kearns D.D.S.
+- Cristin Kearns, D.D.S.
 The Former Dentist Uncovering Sugar’s Rotten Secrets

 - Gary Taubes and Cristin Kearns D.D.S.
 Big Sugar’s Sweet Little Lies